 Many people are quick to assume that any wild behavior from a dog is due to too much energy, but this isn’t always the case.
-It could also be due to anxiety or uncertainty for what to do.
+It could also be due to anxiety or uncertainty about what to do.

 By training them how to behave around the house as well as with the basic commands you will create a more confident dog.
-In dog world, a confident dog is a calm one!
+In the dog world, a confident dog is a calm one!

 Think about it – how many times have you seen a well-trained go acting erratically?
 I’ll wait… 😉